Newly Swissed Online Magazine

 Elm's picturesque town hosts a large market every first Sunday in October.
 Starting at 8 AM, the Glarner Alpchäs- und Schabziger-Märt features booths selling the cheese produced during the summer.
 Each cheese variety has a flavor profile, so we recommend you sample them all!

-One of the attractions of this annual alpine festival is the arrival of the "Trychler" farmers carrying heavy bells.
+One of the attractions of this annual alpine festival is the arrival of the "Trychler" farmers, who carry heavy bells.
 The homecoming of livestock follows their parade.

 Oct 6: Cantonal cattle show in Sarnen